Lecture Notes

 anova(lm(pollutant ~ city + time)) anova(lm(pollutant ~ city * time))

-There are also ANOVAs for more than two factors, called multiway ANOVAs.
-These can be performed with aov().
+Multiway ANOVAs can be performed with aov() and anova(lm()).
 The output from TukeyHSD() may be staggering, especially if there are interaction terms.

 You can perform an ANOVA on a regression, with the regression being the source of explained variation and scatter around the line being the unexplained source of variation.
-You can think of this as a variation of a one-way ANOVA, but instead of having discrete groups, you have variation as a function of a continuously varying variable.
+You can think of this as a variation of a one-way ANOVA, but instead of having discrete groups, variation arises continuously.

+The Kruskal–Wallis and Friedman tests are two common non-parametric alternatives to ANOVA, and they are commonly invoked when the data are not normally distributed, a key assumption of ANOVA.
 Like many non-parametric tests, the Kruskal–Wallis and Friedman tests are performed on ranks and are therefore far less influenced by outliers.
 The use of ranks, however, leads to a considerable loss of power.
-Both tests assume random sampling; being non-parametric, neither assumes that the data are normally distributed.
+Both tests assume random sampling.

 The Kruskal–Wallis test is used for one-way analysis of variance.
-It is performed in R with the kruskal.test() function, with a syntax much like that used in a regression.
+It is performed in R with the kruskal.test() function, with a model-formula syntax.

 kruskal.test(pollutant ~ city)